Haruna Arakawa

 Haruna Arakawa (荒川 晴菜, Arakawa Haruna) is a Japanese tennis player.
-Her career-high singles ranking by the Women's Tennis Association is world No. 352, which she achieved on 10 February 2020.
-Her career-high doubles ranking is 240, achieved on May 22, 2023.
+Her career-high singles ranking by the WTA is 352, which she achieved on 10 February 2020.
+Her career-high doubles ranking is 240, achieved on 22 May 2023.

 Career

-Haruna Arakawa began playing tennis at age 5, and she turned pro in April 2017.
+Haruna Arakawa began playing tennis at age 5, and she turned professional in April 2017.
 According to her ITF profile, she prefers playing on hardcourt.
 She primarily competes on the ITF Women's World Tennis Tour, where she has won four singles and 12 doubles titles.